Gleal2205/Gleal2205/README.md

-- My name is: Gustavo Leal
+- My name is Gustavo Leal
-- I live in Curitiba, Brazil
+Live in Curitiba,From Brazil
-- My favorito hobby is tô play vídeo games
+My favorite hobby is playing vídeo game
--